-Flexible working is fast becoming the norm in many business sectors, including micro and small businesses.
-As hours of work become less defined and work/life balance improves, Sage People Advice experts explore how businesses can improve their productivity, while employees are generally happier.
+Flexible working is fast becoming the norm in many business sectors.
+As hours of work become less defined and work/life balance improves, we explore how businesses can improve their productivity, while employees are generally happier.

 Progressive and forward-thinking businesses are increasingly offering their workforce the opportunity to work from home for some or part of their working hours.

 For your employees, the advantages include: